Ingestion Data Types

 String Categorical Sparse

 A single-choice value (string) from a controlled vocabulary of possible options (originally encoded as string) or a write-in value (or NULL).
 Most values are expected to be from the controlled vocabulary.
-An example is Prescribed Medication where each entry is a single item from a list of RXNORM medications where "RX5640" means "Ibuprofen", etc. but a value may be written in if the medication is not available as an option.
+An example is Prescribed Medication where each entry is a single item from a list of RXNORM medications where "RX5640" means "Ibuprofen" or other standard medication codes, but a value may be written in if the medication is not available as an option.

 Ingestion files are configured as follows: